steshaw/nickel/spec/type-stystem/notes.md

 We would like to characterize what works: if there is no Dyn in code, it should be equivalent to unification.

 What algorithm to use to do that?
-Causes unfications?
+Causes unifications?

 We can use the meet-if-present algorithm.
 Conjecture: min of a set can be computed by taking the min 2 by 2 + checking that the min is realized.
 Indeed, the subtyping relation is in fact a lattice, but the thing is just we don't want to infer an upper bound that wasn't originally inferred or annotated as such.

+### Characterization

 ## Call w/ Richard